Last Updated on July 8, 2021 by Oddmund Groette

 Jim Simons and how the Medallion Fund started:

-When he started in the 70s, Simons was not very successful.
-The early systems, mainly in commodity futures, showed some promise, but they (Simons, Ax, and Baum) lacked practical experience and nearly cornered one market (potatoes?).
+When James Simons started in the 70s, Simons was not very successful.
+Jim Simons’ early strategies, mainly in commodity futures, showed some promise, but they (Simons, Ax, and Baum) lacked practical experience and nearly cornered one market (potatoes?).
+They were fantastic good in math and statistics, but they lacked hands-on practice and understanding of the markets.

-Ironically, one of the main problems initially was that they didn’t have 100% trust in their systems.
-Simons several times interfered and overruled the systems, usually to the detriment of the strategy.
+Ironically, one of the main problems initially was that they didn’t have 100% trust in their strategies.
+Simons several times interfered and overruled the systems and strategies, usually to the detriment of the strategy.

 The performance of the Medallion Fund: